 For me, this year will be all about staying focused, not being too hard on myself and celebrating successes (big and small).
 There are so many tools out there to help us achieve our goals.
 Let’s use the heck out of them and if they stop serving our needs, find something new.

 With that in mind, I leave you with some of my favorite tools and resources to aid my goalgetting.
 As I continue working on continuing my career this year, I’ll be sure to include updates on what’s helping me make progress on that front.
 What helps motivate the goalgetter in you?

 I love this app because it always shows me how far I can go in achieving my fitness goals.
-The workouts are tailored to your fitness level and what you want to achieve when you sign up for the coaching option.
-Otherwise you can select one of their many workouts.
+The workouts are tailored to your fitness level and what you want to accomplish when you sign up for the coaching option.
+Otherwise, you can select one of their many workouts.
 The best part is that there’s little – if any – equipment required.

 I have talked about my love for Glo before in a post about stress, but this app is so much more than that.
 I can use it anywhere when I find myself in need of some reflection, focus or just a jolt to achy muscles.
 I am far from a yogi, but Glo has helped me hone my skills, understand the disciplines I enjoy most and connect with warm, knowledgeable instructors.
 I honestly feel like I’m in the room with them sometimes.
 Who needs a class full of people when you can have this!

-This may seem out of place among all the technology, but it is probably the most important aid for my goalgetting – particularly since I haven’t quite gotten a handle on the whole meditation thing.
-My notebooks are my constant companions, ensuring that tasks, priorities and ideas are kept safe.
+Maybe this seems out of place among all the technology, but it is probably the essential aid for my goalgetting – mainly because I haven’t quite gotten a handle on the whole meditation thing.
+My notebooks are my constant companions, ensuring that tasks, priorities, and ideas are kept safe.
 People have talked a lot recently about bullet journals and how much they enjoy returning to a low tech option to wind down from the day’s tumult.
-It doesn’t hurt that there are many accessories that come with them, which can turn it into an art project if you let it.
+It doesn’t hurt that many accessories come with them, which can turn it into an art project if you let it.